 Wireless security will continue to work even if the power goes out in your home or an intruder cuts the phone line (in both of those cases, your wired security system will no longer work).

-The cellular signal in your security system does not transmit on the same network as your cell phone calls and requires a weaker signal, so it is absolutely possible that your alarm system can communicate on the cellular signal in your home even if your phone can’t.
+The cellular signal in your security system transmits on a different, lower-powered network than your cell phone, so it is absolutely possible that your alarm system can communicate on the cellular signal in your home even if your phone can’t.

 Can wireless security signals be jammed?
 It is possible, with the right equipment and if the burglar knows exactly what type of system is in your house.
 The probability of that is very low – most burglaries are crimes of opportunity.